 - “In an effort to keep our communication as efficient and timely as possible, we ask that you respond within 48 hours.”

-7. Use text messages to share updates on projects or milestones, provide performance feedback, or share information on training opportunities or professional development programs.
+7. Use text messaging for internal communications to share updates on projects or milestones, provide performance feedback, or share information on training opportunities or professional development programs.

 - “I just want to let you know that the new marketing campaign has been launched, and we are seeing great results so far!”